Common Airbag Injuries

 Once there is a crash, the sensors work immediately and trigger the airbag.
 If the crash is severe, the sensors signal inflators will fill the bags within a fraction of a second.
 Speeds of deploying an airbag can reach 200 mph.

-Airbags offer maximum protection when one is wearing a seat belt and there sitting properly on their seat.
+Airbags offer maximum protection when one is wearing a seat belt and they are sitting properly on their seat.
 If you want to locate the location of an airbag, you should look for the words “airbag” or “SRS” (supplemental restraint system) stitched into the fabric of the car interior or stamped into plastic in the interior of the car.

 In normal cases, airbag systems don’t require regular maintenance.
 An airbag that is properly functioning can last an entire life time.
 However, once it is deployed in a crash, it needs to be changed.